NLog/NLog/README.md

 - The current NLog version
 - The current config (file content or API calls)
 - If relevant: the current result
-- If relevant: what result is expected
+- If relevant: the expected result